Utsunomiya city

 When you arrive, you are given a lantern, which comes in handy in areas that are a bit dark.
 It is battery-powered, lightweight, and will last throughout the evening.
 It’s one of those traditional Japanese-style lights covered in paper which give out soft light.
 It was really useful, especially around the chestnut trees area before reaching the entrance to the forest.

 During my visit, I saw displays of carved bamboo lights, bamboo trees and pathways decorated with smaller lights, a disco ball reflecting lights to the surrounding bamboo trees, and a beautiful light show in sync with holiday music.
 The light show was reflected on a thick wall of bamboo trees.
-It made me feel the warm holiday vibe, it’s something I wasn’t expecting to fee inside a dark bamboo forest.
+It made me feel the warm holiday vibe, it’s something I wasn’t expecting to feel inside a dark bamboo forest.
 It was a very unique experience.

 One of the highlights of the bamboo forest tour is the giant bamboo swing.
 This swing beautifully sits in the middle of the forest and is made of huge bamboo poles which are put together in ‘a wave pattern’ that makes straight lines look seamlessly curved.
 I had a go with the giant swing for a good 3 to 4 minutes until the next person arrived.
 Sometimes you may have to wait in line to enjoy the swing since it’s a popular attraction.

 Lastly, I went to the tea house (tent) in the middle of the forest to sit down and have some tea.
 I enjoyed a nice warm Japanese matcha tea in a bamboo cup paired with sweets made from the farm’s chestnuts.
-The tea house usually serves the tea with pastries, but since I arrived a bit late, the pastries were finished by the time I got there.
-So, it might be a good idea visit the tea house before the end of your stay!

 The tea house is a big tent in the bamboo forest and was a great way to relax after walking around.
 Not to mention the bamboo cup which is a unique way to drink tea!
 You can also take your cup home as a souvenir.
-If you’re not a fan of Matcha green tea, coffee is also available.

 As winter sheds most trees in Japan, the bamboo tree remains green and full of life.
 This makes the Bamboo Winter Lights event stand out from other illuminations in Japan.